mhadimedia/Hurufa-Font-Finder/readme.md

-# Hurafa Font Organizer
+# Hurafa: Font Organizer

-**A modern, minimalistic font finder and organizer aided by AI.**
+## The perfect font, every time.
 I hate searching for fonts to use in projects.
 Font Book is very unorganized and hard to use.
 I also hate the idea of downloading a font only to find out it's not what I want.
 Using AI, the goal of Hurafa is to make it easy to find the perfect font for your project.

 ## Features